Legal teams involved in the Mueller special counsel investigation: Personnel affiliations

 Though Trump and others have criticized the fact that many members of Mueller's team have had some affiliation with the Democratic Party, federal regulations prohibit Mueller from considering political affiliation in hiring decisions.
-Republican members of the House of Representatives have accused the investigation of being manned by personnel with an "anti-Trump" bias who "let Clinton off easy last year", in reference to the FBI's investigation of Hillary Clinton's email server, which also contradicts the stated reason for Trump's firing of James Comey.
+Republican members of the House of Representatives have accused the investigation of being staffed by personnel with an "anti-Trump" bias who "let Clinton off easy last year", in reference to the FBI's investigation of Hillary Clinton's email server, which also contradicts the stated reason for Trump's firing of James Comey.

 Investigation expenses

 As of December 2018, the total cost of the investigation has been approximately $25 million, while gaining approximately $48 million.
 More than half of the cost of the investigation was for personnel compensation and benefits.
 The gains were accrued primarily by uncovering unpaid taxes by targets in the investigation, seizing assets, and collecting fines.
 The attorneys have taken significant cuts in pay to work on the investigation, with their normal salaries "ranging from just under $1 million (for Zebley) to about $4.1 million (for Quarles)".
 Their current salaries "range from $105,782 to $187,000".